HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 Current limitations:

-• Almost no native framework support (many can handle it as a custom method)
+• Native framework support is nearly absent (many can handle it as a custom method)

-• CDN, proxy, and WAF support is yet to come
+• CDN, proxy, and WAF support is still forthcoming

-• CORS preflight is required (for browser client APIs)
+• CORS preflight required (for browser client APIs)

-This is not the phase for immediate production deployment, but understanding the specification and being prepared has value.
-In particular, when designing APIs with complex search conditions, it's worth keeping in mind a "design that makes it easy to migrate to QUERY in the future."
+This is not yet the phase for immediate production deployment, but it is worth understanding the specification and being prepared.
+In particular, when designing APIs with complex search conditions, it's a good idea to be mindful of "designs that make future migration to QUERY easy."

 Share this article